Results 1 to 13 of 13

 Calories alone won't keep you alive.. most folks that die out of the 36 million that die each year actually die from oportunistic diseases exploiting the body's weakness from malnutrition.
 I wouldn'tp0lan on Cup o noodles as a major part of my diet for more than a couple months tops ..

 The really bad part of Cup O' Noodles is that with any good food storage plan you need to rotate your stocks to keep the stored food fresh and tasty and you eat the oldest stock first.. the stuff that is being rotated out..... this means you may have to live for a couple of months off the noodles while fresh yummy stuff is readily available .. and the longer you wait to use up the oldest on the shelf the worse it is going to be...
 I also bet , that no matter how much you might like the cup o' noodles now... that that changes dramatically about week 3 of a constant diet of them.
-You will need to eat at least 6 cup o' noddles a day for a minimum calorie count, up to 10 if engaged in heavy labor of moving cross country on foot."people who count on luck don't last long in the business of defusing bombs and disarming land mines."
-Hunter Thompson
+You will need to eat at least 6 cup o' noddles a day for a minimum calorie count, up to 10 if engaged in heavy labor of moving cross country on foot."That to secure these rights, Governments are instituted among Men, deriving their just powers from the consent of the governed"

 10-14-2012, 02:58 PM #3